Estimated Reading Time: 14 mins

 Let me tell you why it’s not all bad.

-When you’re so use to fighting yourself to survive, other life challenges can become easier to face.
+When you’re so used to fighting yourself to survive, other life challenges can become easier to face.

 A presentation, a new job, or buying a new home are examples of things that can be daunting for many.